ngdeconf/ng-de.org/speakers/david-muellerchen/index.md

 ---
 layout: section
-title: Peter Müller - NG-DE 2019 - Angular Conference - 2019 in Berlin
+title: David Müllerchen - NG-DE 2019 - Angular Conference - 2019 in Berlin
 description: >
   NG-DE is a non-profit conference organised for the community, by the community.
   We create an open, diverse and welcoming conference with fantastic speakers and a warm and friendly environment.
-speaker_id: peter-mueller
+speaker_id: david-muellerchen
 ---

 {% include speaker.html speaker_id=page.speaker_id %}